sumantrm/Fully_FVM_ALE_based_FfSI_HybridGrid/README.md

 sudo apt install mpich
 ```

-# How to complie and run the code
+# How to compile and run the code

 To compile the code